 Please be specific and detailed in your reviews.
 In the discussion of related work and references, simply saying “this is well known” or “this has been common practice in the industry for years” is not sufficient: cite specific publications or public disclosures of techniques!
 The Explanation section is easily the most important of the review.
 Your discussion, sometimes more than your score, will help the Papers Committee decide which papers to accept, so please be thorough.
 Your reviews will be returned to the authors, so you should include any specific feedback on ways the authors can improve their papers.
 For more suggestions on writing your reviews, please read Greg Turk's web page on Writing Technical Reviews.

-To access electronically submitted papers and supplemental material, log in to the online submission system the same way you would to make a submission to SIGGRAPH 2014, using your existing electronic submission account.
-Once you have logged in, follow the "Access the Jury/Review System" link to view the papers assigned to you for review.
-If you have any questions or problems with the online review system, please contact: Francesca Regan, SIGGRAPH 2014 Papers Program Administrator.
+To access electronically submitted papers and supplemental material, log in to the SIGGRAPH Information System (SIS) the same way you would to make a submission to SIGGRAPH 2015, using your existing online submission account.
+Once you have logged in, follow the “Access the Jury/Review System” link to view the papers assigned to you for review.
+If you have any questions or problems with the online review system. please contact the SIGGRAPH 2015 Papers Program Administrator.

 ACM & Eurographics Digital Libraries